 1. Climbing Mount Elbrus without a guide

-Our first try was successful we reached the summit and did it on our own without any guides.
+Our first try was successful.
+We reached the summit and did it on our own without any guides.
 Mt.
-Elbrus is 5640m high which is not that impressive compared to Mount Everest in Nepal or Aconcagua in Argentina but for us it was an important achievement for us.
+Elbrus is 5640m high, which is not that impressive compared to Mount Everest in Nepal or Aconcagua in Argentina, but it was an important achievement for us.

-Above 4000m up there is permanent snow/ice so that you can’t walk in normal leather hiking boots.
+Above 4000m up, there is permanent snow/ice so that you can’t walk in normal leather hiking boots.
 You need special plastic boots and crampons.
-It was the first time we used crampons and ice axes and learnt how to use them watching YouTube videos just a day before the climb.
+It was the first time we used crampons and ice axes and learned how to use them watching YouTube videos just a day before the climb.

-The feeling when you do your last steps to reach the top and realise you made it is incredible!
-You stand there looking down and there is nothing around higher, you’re on the top of the highest peak in Europe.
+The feeling when you do your last steps to reach the top and realize you made it is incredible!
+You stand there looking down, and there is nothing around higher.
+You’re on the top of the highest peak in Europe.

 Campbell and Alya from Stingy Nomads